 What are Derivatives Contracts?

-Derivative Contracts are formal contracts that are entered into between two parties namely one Buyer and other Seller acting as Counterparties for each other which involves either physical transaction of an underlying asset in future or pay off financially by one party to the other based on specific events in the future of the underlying asset.
-In other words, Derivative Contracts derives its value from the underlying asset based on which the Contract has been entered into.
+Derivative Contracts are formal contracts that are entered into between two parties, namely one Buyer and other Seller acting as Counterparties for each other, which involves either physical transaction of an underlying asset in the future or pay off financially by one party to the other based on specific events in the future of the underlying asset.
+In other words, Derivative Contracts derives its Value from the underlying asset based on which the Contract has been entered into.